Key Points:

 The press box that the broadcast crew calls home is perched above the 50-yard line and offers one of the best perspectives of the field available.

-Although deserted during our visit, it was explained that the network broadcasting any given game turns this space into a hive of activity on game day.
+Although deserted, it was explained that the network broadcasting any given game turns this space into a hive of activity on game day.

-We also had the opportunity to see the post-game interview room, where the tough questions are posed.
+We also saw the post-game interview room, where the tough questions are posed.

 A fun photo opportunity, guests were invited to get up behind the podium and pretend to be taking questions.

 The team’s cheerleaders, the “Raiderettes”, have to have one of the nicest locker rooms in the NFL.
-Before entering their dressing room, there’s a museum of sorts that pays homage to the group’s history and includes both artifacts and photos.
+Before entering their dressing room, there’s a museum of sorts that pays homage to the group’s history, featuring both artifacts and photos.

 The wow factor doesn’t tail off once inside the actual dressing room.

-Although we didn’t go in, we had the chance to peek into the UNLV Football team’s locker room.
+Although we couldn’t go in, we peeked into the UNLV Football team’s locker room.
 It looked pretty bare bones, with minimal frills.
 The Raiderettes have it way better.

 The lounge areas, bars, concourses, and artwork (more on that below) in the 100 & 200-level suites and Champion’s Club were sincerely extraordinary.